 Put practical controls in place at intake

-Once the output is clear, create the controls the drafting team will need later.
+Once the output is clear, set up the controls the drafting team will need later.
 Gale's Framework Method paper is useful here because it treats charting and memoing as part of a systematic analytic process rather than as admin afterthoughts.
-The NSW Health qualitative analysis guide adds the controls that make that workable in live projects: a data tracking log, source IDs, a codebook, file rules, and an audit trail.
+The NSW Health qualitative analysis guide adds the practical layer that makes that usable in live projects: a tracking log, source IDs, a codebook, file rules, and an audit trail.

 At minimum, most evidence-heavy report workflows benefit from: